If you’re sending parcels containing goods or merchandise to anywhere outside of Jersey, a customs form is required.

 To allow the destination country to process the parcel, please make sure the declaration is completed accurately and in full.
 Leaving details off customs declarations can lead to delays, your item being returned to sender or even seizure by customs.You can get more information from the HM Revenue & Customs (HMRC) website.

-If you are shipping goods directly to a Third Country, which will include the EU member states from 1st January 2021, an Export Declaration will be required.
+If you are shipping goods directly to a Third Country, which includes the EU member states from 1st January 2021, an Export Declaration will be required.

 Indirect exports going through the UK will require a Tariff Code to be presented to the Carrier / Shipping Agent before the goods are shipped.